 Submission Form Requirements:

-All Challenge Participants must clearly and concisely complete all eight (8) sections of the Idea-Submission form:
+All Challenge Participants must clearly and concisely complete all eleven (11) sections of the Idea-Submission form:

-- Your idea: Describe your idea and how it addresses the challenge.
-(500 words or less)
+- Describe your idea and how it addresses the challenge.
+(1,500 characters or less)

 - What are the biggest risks and challenges and how might you address them?
-(200 words or less)
+(1,200 characters or less)

 - Include links to visual assets, napkin sketches, video, voice-overs, diagrams, examples or anything else that might help illustrate your idea.